 Centralization gives the Department of Information Technology (DTI) the ability to do the following:

 The legislation mandates all Executive Branch agencies will be centralized.
-For the list of agencies below, DTI will only focus on the core services (network, email, hosting and mainframe) in the immediate future.
-These organizations may opt into centralized services.
+For the list of agencies below, the initial plan has been that DTI will only focus on the core services (network, email, hosting and mainframe) in the immediate future.
+However, some of these organizations have already expressed interest and are in discussions about opting into centralized services.

-DTI will leverage to ITC Playbook to coordinate assessments of each agency.
-DTI and agency leadership will use the assessment results to design a plan for IT assets and resources.
-This assessment process includes the expectation every agency employee with an IT role and/or responsibility will complete a skillset survey, with the employee’s manager validating the skillsets identified.
-DTI internal team leads review survey results to determine where the employee fits in the DTI organization and the support model outlined for that agency.
+DTI will leverage the ITC Playbook to coordinate assessments of each agency.
+The assessment of IT resources is accomplished through an automated skill set survey that every IT employee in Delaware (including DTI staff) will have the opportunity to take.
+DTI and agency leadership will use the assessment results to design an enterprise plan for IT resources.
+The expectation is that every agency employee with an IT role and/or responsibility will complete a skillset survey, and that many will take the opportunity offered to have a face-to-face discussion with DTI OCM.
+A DTI internal team will review survey results to determine where the employee fits in the DTI organization and the support model outlined for that agency.
 A discussion occurs with each employee to ensure understanding.

-Yes, the goal is to standardize the service offering and SLAs with all Executive Branch agencies.
+Yes, the goal is to standardize the service offering and Partnership Service Agreements with all Executive Branch agencies.

 What is the plan to transition technical work from the agency to the centralized model?